-5.98 Scale, brick type and some informality distinguish this area which is centred around Masbro Road with its shops and Public Houses.
-This is the oldest part of the conservation area and small plots were developed in a more piecemeal fashion than character area 3.
-Although the streets are formed of long terraces, there is variety between groups of properties.
+5.99 Scale, brick type and some informality distinguish this area which is centred around Masbro Road with its shops and public houses.
+This is the oldest part of the conservation area and small plots were developed in a more piecemeal fashion than Sub Area 3.
+Although the streets consist of long terraces, there is variety between groups of properties.
 Some streets have short terraces or pairs of houses of different styles and there are a few "one off" houses.
-2 to 3 storeys is the typical scale.
-There are also streets with more uniform, 2 storey cottage style terraces such as Redan Street and Hofland Road.
+Two to three storeys is the typical scale.
+There are also streets with more uniform, two storey cottage style terraces such as Redan Street and Hofland Road.